Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Section-1-Introduction.md

 ---

 ## 🔷 What is a Domain in Active Directory? <a name="3.0"></a>
-An AD domain is a logical group of network objects (like users, computers, and devices) that share the same AD database and security policies.
+An Active Directory Domain is a logical grouping of users, computers, and devices that share a centralized directory database and security policies.
+It serves as the core boundary for authentication, resource management, and policy enforcement in an on-premises network.

- * A domain is identified by its DNS name (e.g., company.local).
- * It is managed by one or more Domain Controllers (DCs).
- * All objects in a domain are part of a single security boundary — meaning policies and permissions can be enforced centrally.
+### 📌 Key Features of an AD Domain <a name="3.1"></a>
+* Centralized Management:
+* Security Boundary:
+* DNS Integration:
+* Hierarchical Structure:
+* Multi-Master Replication:

-Core Components of an AD Domain
+### 📌 Core Components of an AD Domain <a name="3.2"></a>

 | Component                  | Description                                                                 |
 |----------------------------|-----------------------------------------------------------------------------|